-Except as to the requirement to lawfully possess a machine gun under N.C.G.S. § 14-409, North Carolina generally does not require other types of firearms to be registered with the sheriff or Police Department.
-The only type of "registration" requirement is that a purchaser or receiver of a pistol must first obtain a pistol permit, for each pistol, from the sheriff of the county in which he/she resides. ~: A local act requiring registration for Durham, N.C. is still valid law in the State.
+ANSWER: Except as to the requirement to lawfully possess a machine gun under G.S. § 14-409, North Carolina does not require other types of firearms to be registered with the sheriff or Police Department.

 G. HOW MANY PISTOL PERMITS CAN I GET AT ANY ONE TIME?